pRain1337/Hermes/README.md

 rust, to test this claim.

-The initial tweet only claimed detection from os or hypervisor, but we've tested it from smm and it was also able to detect it.
+The initial tweet only claimed detection from os or hypervisor, but we've tested it from SMM, and it was also able to detect it.
 It basically works by checking the access time to a predefined memory location.
 As long as no other application touches the memory, the cache duration should stay the same.

-The test itself can introduce false positives if anti-virus or similar applications are running on the system.
+The test itself can introduce false positives if antivirus or similar applications are running on the system.

 Old video with the private version of hermes (named atlas):